-The .dmg disk image is a particularly tricky format for Addigy to handle, and the Addigy platform does not have a native method for installing files from .dmg files.
-The main for this is that a .dmg file must be mounted by the macOS filesystem before the installation files contained within it can be examined and installed.
+The .dmg disk image is a particularly tricky format.
+The main reason for this is that a .dmg file must be mounted by the macOS file system before the installation files contained within it can be examined and installed.

 For this reason, Addigy recommends that you remove .pkg installations from within the .dmg and upload it individually when at all possible.

-However, sometimes software will require installation from within the .dmg volume.
+However, sometimes the software will require installation from within the .dmg volume.
 In this case, you will need to generate your own Installation script.
-The other steps for this Custom Software should mirror the .pkg installation described in our article Creating Custom Software.
+The other steps for this Smart Software should mirror the .pkg installation described in our article Creating Smart Software.

 To install from a .dmg we need to accomplish these three major steps: